-Did your name make the list?
+Did your favourite Irish boy names make the list?
 See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

-Looking for some inspiration in naming your little bundle of joy?
-Look no further.
+Looking for some inspiration in naming your little baby boy?
+Look no further than our list of Irish names for boys.
 Share in the heritage of ancient Irish kings, warriors, and wise-folk by choosing from these beautiful Gaelic Irish boys names.

 (Note: Many of these names include fadas in the traditional Irish spelling, however, for this article we have used the anglicised spelling, where there is one, for each.)

 Ireland Before You Die’s top facts about Gaelic Irish boy names

 - Gaelic Irish boots name are rooted in the Irish language.
 The names often reflect elements of nature, mythology or personal qualities through their Irish language meaning.

 - Traditional Gaelic Irish surnames, for example, often include the patronymic element of “Ó” or “Mac” which means “descendant of” or “son of”.

 - A lot of Gaelic Irish boy names are also associated with Irish saints.
 This is reflected in the likes of Michael, Brendan, Colmán and Declan, highlighting Ireland’s strong Christian roots.